osprey-dcs/data-platform/doc/admin/project/dp-master-todo.md

 # v1.2 (mid february)
-* update documentation
 * dp-grpc
-    * add comments to API objects in proto files
-    * API overview with notes about RPC interface, links to proto files for details (move from data-platform repo)
+  * QueryDataResponse.QueryResult.QueryData.DataBucket should contain DataTimestamps so it can be list of timestamps or samplingClock, not just samplingClock
+* dp-service
+  * add developer docs from data-platform doc directory
+  * code change for DataBucket query result handling to use DataTimestamps instead of SamplingClock
+* dp-benchmark
+  * move benchmark summary doc from data-platform to README for dp-benchmark
 * dp-support
-    * overivew of scripts for managing environment (move from data-platform repo)
+  * change mongodb-compass-start script to pass connect string on the command line instead of echoing it on console?
+  * update docs for new scripts
 * data-platform
-    * move details to other repos
-    * updated overview, prerequisities, quick start, deployment instructions, etc
-  * dp-service
+  * check that data platform overview describes services with references to API document
+  * add config file with comments
-    * documentation for integration test framework, query service API, implementation, developer notes etc
+  * change cron template to include query service etc
+  * include updated dp-support
+  * add proto files?
+  * move tags and update releases for all repos
+  * make new installer
+  * document process for building release installer tarball etc on wiki or something?

 # v1.3 (start mid february)
 * create javascript grpc stubs, check in
 * refactor services to use common base class with queue, job, dispatcher
   * Move logic from init() to start() in MongoIngestionHandler for starting queue and workers?
+  * dp-service
+    * documentation for integration test framework, query service API, implementation, developer notes etc
 * define API and develop initial implementation of annotation service
   * the core data model for annotations is based on "rectangles" of data, each specified by list of columns and range of time
   * the data rectangles are from the same domain as the data query specification, which also uses a list of columns and time range